Loschia/kali_on_debian/README.md

 ## ✅ Features
 ✅ Interactive selection of tools by category (e.g. 802.11, Bluetooth, etc.)

-✅ Supports APT, Flatpak, and Kali official packages
+✅ Supports APT and Kali official packages

 ✅ Non-invasive: does not replace or alter your existing desktop environment